 The process of validation involves the preparation of questionnaires for each scope of action identified, with the objective of checking compliance of each aspect of the IRS with regulatory requirements.
-The detailed positions on each requirement are collated in an overarching opinion of validation through a system of scoring of the replies and weighting of the questions.
+The detailed positions on each requirement are collated in an overarching opinion of validation through a system of scoring replies and weighting questions, which is part of the framework that has been established and formalized.

 The methods chosen meet the requirement of making the process of validation transparent and objective, not only with respect to the Supervisory authorities but especially to each operating unit which develops the IRS and is informed of any faults in the system, for correction.
 This ensures easier action on the gaps and consequently a better control of the proper operations of the IRS by SVM.